zlintian/Genomic-analysis/README.md

 #do this step in local PC.
 #don't convert the kgp numbers to rs numbers before flip, because the strand file use the same identifiers as the original data.

-scp tian.lin@delta.imb.uq.edu.au:/shares/compbio/PCTG/methylation/mQTL_project/1_COHORT/COHORT_genotype/fliped.bim  /?/
+scp tian.lin@delta.imb.uq.edu.au:/shares/compbio/PCTG/methylation/mQTL_project/1_COHORT/COHORT_genotype/fliped.bim  .

-#use key_scripts/rsids.R to convert it, and output the converted bim, and a list of SNPs that were converted.
+#use rsids.R to convert it, and output the converted bim, and a list of SNPs that were converted.

 	R
 	bimname <- "flip_Tian_cleaned_PD.bim"